phyllux-technologies/phyllux-framework/GITHUB_DESCRIPTIONS.md

 ```
 🌿 Independent Inventor | Biomimicry Researcher
-☀️ Creator of Solaris Framework (IP protection for inventors)
+🌿 Creator of Phyllux Framework (IP protection for inventors)
-🧠 PNM | 📡 GAFAA | 🔐 PhiKey
+🧠 Phyllux Mesh | 📡 Phyllux Wave | 🔐 Phyllux Vault
 📍 Edmonton, Alberta, Canada
-💡 "Let the light win"
+💡 "Nature's patterns, amplified by light"
 ```

 And pin these repos:
-1. solaris-framework (once created)
+1. phyllux-framework (once created)
 2. biomimetic-inventions-public

 ---

 ## 💬 GITHUB DISCUSSIONS - FIRST POST

-**Title:** "Welcome to Solaris!
+**Title:** "Welcome to Phyllux!
 Introduce yourself"

 **Body:**
 ```
 Hey everyone!

-Welcome to the Solaris Framework community.
+Welcome to the Phyllux Framework community.
 This is a space for independent inventors, researchers, and anyone interested in reforming the broken IP system.

 THE MISSION:
 Prove that knowledge-sharing + fair-compensation > patent hoarding.